Wichita Police Department: Awards

 In 1991, Chief Rick Stone was named "Law Enforcement Officer of the Year" by the United States Marshals Service.

+In 1996 the Wichita Police Department received the Webber Seavey Excellence in Law Enforcement Award for the South Central Prostitution Project.

 In 2003, the International Association of Chiefs of Police awarded the department the "Webber Seavey Excellence in Law Enforcement Award" for a project addressing violent crime in the Planeview neighborhood of Wichita.

 Also in 2003, the Boy Scouts of America gave the department the "Whitney Young Jr Community Service Award" for their support of Camp Awareness, a local four-day camp for boys between the ages of 7 and 10.